Subscribe to BRaid's newsletter

 Nick Ledgard: Chair Ashley Rakahuri Rivercare Group Inc (ARRG) and BRaid Inc.

 Nick is a retired forestry researcher (Scion/NZFRI) returning to ornithological roots put out as a youngster.
 He is a long-time OSNZ member.
 Currently he spends most of his time trying to improve the lot of native birds on braided rivers (particularly on the Ashley-Rakahuri River), and pursuing his interests in farm forestry and wilding trees.

 Sonny Whitelaw: Manager, BRaid

-In 1981, having a Master’s in climate change didn’t offer many career prospects, so Sonny moved to Vanuatu where she developed and marketed village-based ecotourism projects.
+In 1981, having a degree in climate change didn’t offer many career prospects, so Sonny moved to Vanuatu where she developed village-based ecotourism projects.
 In 2012, she investigated the social impacts of the Canterbury earthquakes for the Hurunui District Council.
 As the Council’s Biodiversity Advisor, she was one of the principal organisers of the Nina Valley Ecoblitz and collaborated with over 100 children to produce a book on Hurunui biodiversity.
-The author of several novels centered on the environmental (mis)management, she considers community engagement and citizen science essential to the success of conservation projects.
+The author of several novels centred on the environmental (mis)management, she considers community engagement and citizen science essential to the success of conservation projects.